DevExpress-Examples/blazor-ai-integration-to-text-editors/README.md

 ### Register AI Services

+> [!NOTE]
+> DevExpress AI-powered extensions follow the "bring your own key" principle.
+DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
+You need an active Azure/Open AI subscription to obtain the REST API endpoint, key, and model deployment name.
+These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered Extensions in your application.

 Add the following code to the _Program.cs_ file to register AI services in the application:

 ```cs